 - For Fitbit Inspire 2, firmly double-tap the screen, then press both side buttons simultaneously.

-- For Versa 3 and Sense, quickly double-tap the side button.
+- For Versa 3+ and Sense Series, quickly double-tap the side button.
 If it doesn’t work at first, try again but press the button two times faster than before–you should do two quick taps of the side button.

 Charge your Fitbit